hamelsmu/python-notes/blog/content/post/py.md

 ## A Simple Web Server

 A web server is one of the best ways to illustrate different types of concurrency.
 However, to really demonstrate how things work it is useful to use something that is sufficiently low level enough to see how all the pieces work.
 For this, David sets up a web server using socket programming.
-If you aren't familiar with socket programming (I'm willing to bet most people are not), please stop reading and complete [this tutorial](https://ruslanspivak.com/lsbaws-part1/).
+If you aren't familiar with socket programming, I'll explain the important bits below, but feel free to dive deeper [with this tutorial](https://ruslanspivak.com/lsbaws-part1/) later if you like.

 To begin with, David starts with the below code (I've highlighted the most interesting bits):